 What are the Risk/s Identified?
 Which stakeholders are affected?
 Management Approach The Corporation recognizes the risks in depleting the natural resources used for construction materials.
 Local suppliers and/or contractors The Corporation imposes materials performance targets on its contractors and suppliers and promotes the use of innovative sustainable materials.
-What are the Which stakeholders are Management Approach Opportunity/ies Identified? affected?
-Widningement Approach
+What are the Which stakeholders are A A a a a a a a a a a A a a a a a a a la Opportunity/ies Identified? affected?
+Management Approach